imytk/ALIFE_Public_Expo/Zone 7 - Diverse ALIFE - Hard, Soft, Wet/soft/placards/zone_7_placard_soft.md

 - Engineering & Design: Evolutionary algorithms developed in Soft ALife are now used to optimize everything from antenna designs to drug discovery and supply chain logistics.

-By exploring life's principles in their most abstract form, Soft ALife illuminates the underlying dynamics of all complex adaptive systems, pushing the boundaries of what we can understand and what we can build.
+By exploring life's principles in their most abstract form, Soft ALife illuminates the underlying dynamics of all complex adaptive systems, pushing the boundaries of what we can understand as well as what we can build.